“Fear is the main source of superstition, and one of the main sources of cruelty. To conquer fear is the beginning of wisdom.”

 People don’t think it’s possible to drop fear or to prevent it.
 We have all heard “feel the fear and do it anyway,” and we have the idea that “working through the fear,” or “seeing through the fear” is the best we can do, it doesn’t even occur to us that it might be possible to remove it completely.

-People who are as practiced as Eric and Ajan can remove their fear in this way: as though it were a burning hot object, the moment it brushes them they drop it, before it can find a way in.
+Yet people who are as practiced as Eric and Ajan can remove their fear in this way: as though it were a burning hot object, the moment it brushes them they drop it, before it can find a way in.

 It is not the same as ignoring it and thinking clearly in spite of it, nor is it equal to suppressing it and keeping it under control for the moment, only to fall apart in shock afterwards when the danger is over.
+It means to simply look inside and continue with a clear mind.
+See what has to be done, yes; act quickly, certainly!
+But without the fear that is driving and clouding the mind.